-David is currently an investor in various credit, financial services and technology businesses, and has been a shareholder in Tyro since 2008.
-David has significant executive experience in the financial services sector both domestically and globally.
-David has worked at Westpac Banking Corporation (holding various roles, including Treasurer, Assistant Chief Financial Officer and the Group Executive responsible for all retail and business banking products in Australia).
+David is currently an investor in various credit, financial services and technology businesses, and has been a shareholder in and consultant to Tyro since 2008.
+David has 25 years' experience in the financial services industry.
+David has held various roles at Westpac, including Treasurer, Assistant Chief Financial Officer and the Group Executive responsible for all retail and business banking products in Australia.
 David has also worked at Japan's Shinsei Bank (formerly known as The Long-Term Credit Bank of Japan) as its Senior Corporate Executive Officer, Chief Financial Officer and a member of its Board.
-Prior to entering the financial services sector, David was a consultant at Bain & Company in Boston and London focussing on manufacturing and consumer products industries.
+David holds a Bachelor of Arts in Government (magna cum laude) from Harvard College, and a Masters in Economics from Stanford University.

-Non-executive Director of Judo Capital Holdings Ltd and Judo Bank Pty Ltd; Non-executive Director of Evari Insure Pty Ltd and associated entities; Non-executive Director of Collect Ltd (New Zealand company).
+Non-executive Director of Judo Capital Holdings Ltd and Judo Bank Pty Ltd; Non-executive Director of Evari Insure Pty Ltd and associated entities; Non-executive Director of Collect Ltd (New Zealand company) and ETA Australia Holdings Pty (the parent of MYOB).

-Member of the Audit Committee.
+Member of the Risk Committee.

-CATHERINE HARRIS
+CATHERINE HARRIS AO